hawk-Codes/NoSight-Text-Adventure-Lua/README.md

 If you are a Mac user, download from here: https://luabinaries.sourceforge.net/download.html

 Add a folder called 'Lua' into Program Files and then put all of the executables and folders inside the zip folder to the new folder (Lua-Program Files).

 Add the location to path and open terminal to where you have saved my project.

 `$ lua main.lua`

+This will open my project in your terminal and its ready to run.